Slutsky equation

 The first term on the right-hand side represents the substitution effect, and the second term represents the income effect.
-Note that since utility is not observable, the substitution effect is not directly observable, but it can be calculated by reference to the other two terms in the Slutsky equation, which are observable.
+Note that since utility is not observable, the substitution effect is not directly observable.
+Still, it can be calculated by referencing the other two observable terms in the Slutsky equation.
 This process is sometimes known as the Hicks decomposition of a demand change.

 The equation can be rewritten in terms of elasticity: